 Maya Quilolo (BRA, physical resident in the project «Quilombo») (*1994) was born in a quilombola community in Minas Gerais.
 Maya graduated in Anthropology and Audiovisual in Belo Horizonte.
 She acts in the interchange between performance arts, visual arts, and cultural diversity – interested in multidisciplinary investigations that address the potential of the black body.
 Her Research explores water as an element that connects different people, countries, organisms.
 For the performance Ìpòrì (2019, Nigeria) she crossed the Atlantic carrying water from South American rivers to the African continent – in order to express the transatlantic relationships.
 Maya’s work is inspired by shamanistic techniques of the indigenous peoples from the Amazon, relating water as an element in connection with life, fertility, ancestry, the Atlantic crossing, and the diaspora.

-Paulo Nazareth (BRA, non-physical resident in the project «Quilombo).
-About Paulo: «Old man born in the city of Borun Nak [Vale do Rio Doce] Minas Gerais, and living as a global nomad, Paulo Nazareth's work is often the result of precise and simple gestures, which bring about broader ramifications, raising awareness to press issues of immigration, racialization, globalization colonialism, and its effects in the production and consumption of art in his native Brazil and the Global South.
+Paulo Nazareth (BRA, non-physical resident in the project «Quilombo) was born in the city of Borun Nak [Vale do Rio Doce] Minas Gerais and is living as a global nomad.
+Paulo Nazareth’s work is often the result of precise and simple gestures, which bring about broader ramifications, raising awareness to press issues of immigration, racialization, globalization colonialism, and its effects in the production and consumption of art in his native Brazil and the Global South.
 While his work may manifest in video, photography, and found objects, his strongest medium may be cultivating relationships with people he encounters on the road — particularly those who must remain invisible due to their legal status or those who are repressed by governmental authorities.
-In certain aspects, Nazareth deliberately embodies the romantic ideal of the wandering artist in search of himself and universal truths, to unveil stereotyped assumptions about national identity, cultural history, and human value.»
+In certain aspects, Nazareth deliberately embodies the romantic ideal of the wandering artist in search of himself and universal truths, to unveil stereotyped assumptions about national identity, cultural history, and human value.

-Wisrah Villefort (BRA, non-physical resident in the project «Quilombo) (*1989) is a mixed-race individual with African, Indigenous Brazilian, and European roots.
+Wisrah Villefort (BRA, born in 1989, non-physical resident in the project «Quilombo) is a mixed-race individual with African, Indigenous Brazilian, and European roots.
 The tri-continental foundation of the «Quilombo» program was central to his most recent work while he – as a queer, POC artist living in the Global South – often feels left out of the conversation.
 Wisrah is researching the effects of anthrophony, the sound produced by humans, on the ecologies it constitutes.
-Within Quilombo, he will continue this investigation to conceive a sound piece to contribute to the exhibition layer of the program.
 With the proposed activation of aesthetics sensitive to common concerns, Wisrah echoes the thinking of critic and curator Cedriq Fauq on the updated conceptualism conceived by BIPOC artists that engage with strategies to refuse representational performances of blackness designed by the West.

 «Quilombo» is presented in collaboration with the multidisciplinary biennial festival Culturescapes that, in 2021, is focused on Amazonia.
 The project is kindly supported by kulturelles.bl, Pro Helvetia Südafrika, Temperatio, Cantone Ticino, Città di Lugano and La Mobiliare.